WBTP (FM)

 WBTP (106.5 MHz) is a commercial FM radio station broadcasting a classic hip hop format.
-Licensed to Sarasota, Florida, it serves the Sarasota / Bradenton / Tampa Bay Areas.
+Licensed to Sarasota, Florida, it serves the Sarasota–Bradenton and Tampa Bay Areas.
 The station is owned by iHeartMedia, Inc., with studios on West Gandy Boulevard in Tampa.

 WBTP has an effective radiated power (ERP) of 13,000 watts.
 It broadcasts using HD Radio technology.
 The transmitter is near the intersection of 33rd Street W and 8th Avenue W in Memphis, south of the Sunshine Skyway Bridge.
-That gives WRUB city-grade coverage not only in the Sarasota-Bradenton area, but also around Tampa Bay and as far north as Largo.
+That gives WBTP city-grade coverage not only in the Sarasota-Bradenton area, but also around Tampa Bay and as far north as Largo.
 The station's coverage area extends north towards Lakeland and Pasco County.

 History

 WSPB-FM

 The station signed on the air on June 30, 1965.
 The original call sign was WSPB-FM, the sister station to WSPB 1450 AM (now WSDV).
 WSPB-FM was first heard on 106.3 MHz, powered at 3,000 watts.
 In its early days, it mostly simulcast the full service, middle of the road format on 1450, including popular adult music, news and sports.
 WSPB-AM-FM were network affiliates of CBS Radio.

 In the 1970s, WSPB-FM switched to an automated easy listening format.
 The station went through several formats and call letter changes.
 In 1999, it became WCTQ playing country music.